By: HISTORY.com Editors

 George Silk/The LIFE Picture Collection/Getty Images

-Fought in brutal, frigid winter conditions, Hitler's forces launch a surprise, last-ditch counter-attack in an attempt to split the line of the Allies on the Western Front at the forested region of Ardennes in Belgium and Luxembourg.
-The battle becomes known as Battle of the Bulge, because the Germans created a “bulge” around the area of the Ardennes forest in pushing through the American defensive line.
+Fought in brutal, frigid winter conditions, Hitler's forces launch a surprise, last-ditch counterattack in an attempt to split the Allied line on the Western Front in the forested Ardennes region of Belgium and Luxembourg.
+The battle becomes known as Battle of the Bulge, because the Germans created a rounded “bulge” around the area of the Ardennes forest in pushing through the American defensive line.

 More to History: Battle of the Bulge on the Ground